This phase is about creating a new IT system, or updating an existing IT system, to implement your mapping and publish OCDS data.

 As you complete this phase, you can:

-Fill in the Publication architecture sub-section of your Publication Plan.
+Fill in the Technical options for implementing OCDS sub-section of your Technical Assessment Template.

 Register an OCID prefix¶